NPS Financial Analyst Receives Navy-wide Financial Management Award

-Airyn O’Brien, Supervisory Financial Management Analyst at NPS, is the 2020 winner of the Department of the Navy Financial Management Award, Budget Category, recognizing individual achievement in budget execution for Navy Echelon II and above commands.
-(U.S. Navy photo by Javier Chagoya)
+Naval Postgraduate School (NPS) Supervisory Financial Management Analyst Airyn O’Brien is the winner of the Department of the Navy’s (DON) Financial Management Award, Budget Category, for the 2020 calendar year.
+O’Brien was recognized for individual achievement in budget execution for Navy Echelon II and above commands.

+The DON’s Financial Management Award program recognizes the high caliber and creativity of the financial management (FM) workforce.
+O’Brien was selected by a group of financial management and comptroller (FM&C) subject matter experts that recognize outstanding accomplishments made in the DON FM community by individuals and teams.

+“I am truly honored and grateful to be the recipient of this award,” said O’Brien.
+“I was so surprised when I received the congratulatory e-mail … saying that I was selected, and I am thankful for this opportunity that was given to me.”

 |Date Taken: